Easy Trinidad Hops Bread Recipe

 Prepare the Ingredients

-In one bowl, add the flour, yeast, and sugar, and mix them together.
-In a separate bowl, measure out the water, keeping a little extra on hand in case you need to adjust the dough’s texture later.
+I like to measure out the water in a separate bowl, keeping a little extra on hand in case I need to adjust the dough’s texture later.

 Start Mixing the Dough

 Add one cup of flour mixture at a time to a large mixing bowl, stirring each addition with a wooden spoon.
+I use my hands to knead the flour.
 Continue adding flour until the mixture becomes dense and hard to stir.

 Bring the Dough Together